Dismissing An Employee: How To Have That Conversation

 In termination interviews, what managers say, and how they say it, is crucial.
 This requires thorough preparation.
 Ultimately, this will help the manager and HR to react confidently in the event of unexpected employee reactions upon dismissal.

-Regardless of whether your reasons for termination are operational, behavioral, or personal: You must be able to argue and prove to the employee why you are terminating him or her.
+Regardless of whether your reasons for termination are operational, behavioural, or personal: You must be able to argue and prove to the employee why you are terminating him or her.
 Therefore, list the reasons and check whether the termination is also legal.
 Make sure you have a lawyer or your legal department do this, too.

 Find a suitable time